Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 microop instances when they need to be translated into CPP class.

-Because the allocString contains all the CPP formatted statements, the GEM5 should provide CPP counterpart to compile the automatically generated CPP source code from the python.
+Because the allocString contains all the CPP formatted statements, the GEM5 should provide rest of the information to compile the automatically generated CPP source code from the python.
 For example, *className* has been set as Limm, so there should be Limm CPP class that can be instantiated.